Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Related Work

 \subsection{Failure handling in cloud computing}

 Much research on handling failures in the cloud environment has been undertaken to provide a failure-prone environment.
-Two review works \cite{gill2018failure,sharma2016reliability}, in which all kinds of failures were categorised into reactive and proactive failure methods, extensively evaluated failure handling mechanisms in the cloud.
+Two review works \cite{gill2018failure,sharma2016reliability}, in which all kinds of failures are categorised into reactive and proactive failure methods, extensively evaluated failure handling mechanisms in the cloud.
 Reactive failure mechanisms were further divided into three sub-categories: checkpointing, replication and logging.
-While Virtual Machine (VM) migration was considered as proactive failure management, Gill and Buyya \cite{gill2018failure} suggested continuous monitoring of resource allocation to manage failures in the cloud environment during operation.
+While VM migration was considered as proactive failure management, Gill and Buyya \cite{gill2018failure} suggested continuous monitoring of resource allocation to manage failures in the cloud environment during operation.
+Battula et al. \cite{battula2019efficient} proposed an efficient resource monitoring service for Fog computing which suggesting failure handling is essential for an efficient resource management in Fog environment.
 Sharma et al. \cite{sharma2016reliability} point out that predicting resource behaviour is critical in the cloud environment.

 Sharma et al. \cite{sharma2019failure} proposed a failure-aware VM consolidation technique based on exponential smoothing.
-They employed checkpointing and migration of VM in their proposed method.
+They employ checkpointing and migration of VM in their proposed method.
 Luo et al. \cite{luo2019improving} proposed a Markov-based model to examine failures in large-scale cloud computing systems.
-They employed reliability-aware resource scheduling to improve fault tolerance.
-Although cloud computing is a mature technology, it still lacks service reliability.
+They employ reliability-aware resource scheduling to improve fault tolerance.
+Although cloud computing is a mature, it still has a lack of service reliability.
 Hence, Buyya et al. \cite{buyya2019manifesto} suggested investigating failure-aware provisioning and reliability-aware service management mechanisms for the cloud computing environment.